Cybersecurity

 Can a zero-day exploit infect my phone without me clicking anything?

 Yes.
 Zero-click exploits require no user interaction at all.
-Attackers can compromise a device by sending a specially crafted message — even one that never displays visibly — exploiting flaws in how the OS or app processes incoming data.
+Attackers can compromise a device by sending a specially crafted message, even one that never displays visibly, exploiting flaws in how the OS or app processes incoming data.
+The Citizen Lab’s FORCEDENTRY research confirmed this in documented real-world cases.

 Does keeping my phone updated protect me from zero-day exploits?

 Updates protect against known vulnerabilities, not true zero-days.
-However, prompt patching is still your most effective defense because it closes the window between vulnerability discovery and active exploitation.
-Most real-world phone compromises exploit unpatched known flaws, not fresh zero-days.
+Prompt patching is still your most effective defense because it closes the window between discovery and active exploitation.
+Most real-world phone compromises exploit unpatched known flaws, not fresh zero-days, so staying current matters even when it cannot guarantee full protection.

 What is the difference between a zero-day exploit and spyware?

-A zero-day exploit is the delivery mechanism — the technique used to break into a device.
+A zero-day exploit is the delivery mechanism, the technique used to break in.
 Spyware is the payload installed after entry.
-Pegasus, for example, uses zero-day exploits to install spyware that then monitors calls, messages, and location.
-Learn more in our detailed guide on how to detect and remove phone spyware.
+Pegasus, for example, uses zero-day exploits to install spyware that then monitors calls, messages, and location data.
+The exploit gets the door open; the spyware does the actual surveillance.

 Is iPhone or Android safer from zero-day exploit phone attacks?

-Neither platform is immune. iOS tends to receive faster, more uniform patches due to Apple’s closed ecosystem.
-Android’s fragmented update chain — especially on non-Pixel devices — often means longer exposure windows after a vulnerability is disclosed.
-Both are targeted by well-funded threat actors.
+Neither platform is immune, and the honest answer is that it depends on which Android device you own. iOS tends to receive faster, more uniform patches due to Apple’s closed ecosystem.
+Android’s fragmented update chain, especially on non-Pixel devices from manufacturers like Samsung or Xiaomi, often means longer exposure windows after a vulnerability is disclosed.
+Both platforms are targeted by well-funded threat actors, and both have been confirmed victims in documented attack campaigns.

 What is Lockdown Mode and should I use it?

-Lockdown Mode is an optional Apple security feature that disables many functions commonly exploited in zero-click attacks, including complex message attachments and certain JavaScript features.
-It is recommended for journalists, activists, executives, and anyone who believes they are a high-value target.
-For most users, keeping updates current is sufficient.
+Lockdown Mode is an optional Apple security feature that disables many functions commonly exploited in zero-click attacks, including complex message attachments and certain JavaScript behaviors.
+It is recommended for journalists, activists, and executives who believe they may be targeted.
+For most users, the feature restrictions, blocked FaceTime calls from unknown contacts, limited web rendering, no shared photo albums, are not worth the tradeoff.
+Keeping updates current is sufficient for ordinary threat models.

 Can a VPN stop a zero-day exploit on my phone?

 No. A VPN encrypts your network traffic but cannot prevent exploitation of OS or app-level vulnerabilities.
-A zero-day exploit phone attack typically targets code execution flaws, not network interception — so a VPN provides no meaningful protection against this specific threat.
+Zero-day phone attacks target code execution flaws, not network interception, so a VPN provides no meaningful protection against this specific threat.

 PN